 By: Michael Puskar

-What Is Body Language?
+What is Body Language?

-- Facial Expressions
+- Facial expressions

-- Head Movement
+- Head movement

-- Eye Contact
+- Eye contact

 All of these are universal to all humans, and people can perform them consciously or subconsciously to convey their thoughts and feelings towards countless things.
 In fact, body language is believed to constitute about half of what we are trying to communicate.

-It can also be used to enhance our verbal communication skills, and they often complement each other very well.
+It can also be used to enhance our verbal communication skills, and these often complement each other very well.
 For instance, if someone is asking for directions in a store on where to find a product and an employee merely says "over there," this information is not entirely helpful to the customer because it is too vague.

-At that point, the employee can be more specific with the location of the item by stating what aisle or department it is in; however, more often than not they will also gesture and point in the direction the person should be headed in.
+At that point, the employee can be more specific with the location of the item by stating what aisle or department it is in; however, more often than not they will also gesture and point in the direction that the person should be headed in.

 Even if the employee was not very specific, and they said "over there" while also pointing, it still would be more helpful than the original scenario with no body language at all.

-Body Language As A Form Unconscious Communication
+Body Language as a Form of Unconscious Communication

 People who are in charge of carrying out investigations are interested in these nonverbal cues because they can indicate whether a person is lying or trying to conceal something from the interrogator.
 They can happen in a split second, but if an observer slows or freezes a video, they can witness a clear change in expression in that small moment in time.